shaze/nextflow-course/README.md

 ### PLINK example

-In this example, e are going to take a number of different PLINK file sets, compute the frequencies, and then merge the results.
+In this example, we are going to take a number of different PLINK file sets, compute the frequencies, and then merge the results.
 When `plink` is run it needs three input files a _bed_, _bim_ and _fam_ file.
 If we are running multiple file sets through `plink` we have to make sure that we are consistent -- we can't use the _bed_ file from one data set, the _bim_ from another and the _fam_ from yet another.
 Even if by some miracle the sizes of the files somehow allow this to work we are going to get nonsense as a result.

 Thus we use _fromFilePairs_ to do the grouping.
 Look at `freq.nf`

-*Exercise: * The problem with this solution is that the output file is not in the right order -- how can it be fixed?
+*Exercise*: The problem with this solution is that the output file is not in the right order -- how can it be fixed?